lcdr/endio/README.md

 You can take advantage of this crate's features and the `read`/`write` methods by implementing this crate's traits for your own types.
 No distinction is made between user types and types for which (de-)serialization is already provided by this crate, and you will be able to use `read` and `write` for your own types just like for primitive types.

+This crate includes `derive` macros for common cases, so most of the time you won't have to write the implementations yourself.

 You can write (de-)serializations that differ depending on endianness, or (de-)serializations that don't differentiate and instead use the automatic endian inference of this crate to delegate endian differentiation to sub-structs.

 You're not limited to `std::io::{Read, Write}` or this crate's abstractions when writing (de-)serializations, you can also use other functionality through appropriate trait bounds.
 For example, it's also possible to write a (de-)serialization that uses `std::io::Seek` in its code.